wszostak/sprig/README.md

     // Create a new blog post
     $post->create();

-If the model data does not satisfy the validation requirements, a `Validate_Exception` will be thrown.
+If the model data does not satisfy the validation requirements, a `Validation_Exception` will be thrown.
 This exception should be caught and used to show the end user the error messages:

     try
     {
         // Create a new blog post
         $post->create();
     }
-    catch (Validate_Exception $e)
+    catch (Validation_Exception $e)
     {
-        // Get the errors using the Validate::errors() method
+        // Get the errors using the Validation::errors() method
         $errors = $e->array->errors('blog/post');
     }